 Accelerating Women’s Enterprise Programme

-Accelerating Womens Enterprise (AWE) is a new collaborative project to help women working in various regions either side of the English Channel to increase their personal skills and develop their skills and knowledge.
-Deadline 1st March for the next programme but there is an ongoing recruitment across the southwest.
+Accelerating Women’s Enterprise (AWE) is a collaborative project helping women working in various regions either side of the English Channel to increase their personal skills and develop their skills and knowledge.

 Rise Trade-Up programme